Skip to content

 After the celebrants returned home and the barrier with the other world became thinner, families awaited their loved ones in another Samhain tradition called Dumb Supper.
 Families would leave doors and windows open as an invitation for the dead to come in.
 Spirits would join their families for a hearty meal as they listened intently to all the year’s affairs they’d missed while children played games and music as entertainment.

-Samhain Traditions that Inspired Modern-Day Halloween
+Samhain Traditions That Inspired Modern-Day Halloween

 pumpkin carving - Samhain

-Mumming and guising were first recorded in Scotland before Ireland, where celebrants dressed up in costumes and went from door to door, singing carols or sometimes performing small shows in exchange for food.
+Mumming and guiding were first recorded in Scotland before Ireland, where celebrants dressed up in costumes and went from door to door, singing carols or sometimes performing small shows in exchange for food.
 Celebrants liked dressing up as the spirits of the dead, and they viewed this custom as a way to protect them from such spirits in the upcoming months.
-While in Scotland young men painted their faces black as a representation of the Samhain fire ashes, celebrants in Ireland carried sticks as they went from one house to the other, both gathering food for the Samhain feast.
+While in Scotland, young men painted their faces black to represent the Samhain fire ashes, celebrants in Ireland carried sticks as they went from one house to the other, gathering food for the Samhain feast.

 Did Samhain become a Christian Festival?

 When Christianity made its way to Ireland, the Catholic Church chose to honour the customs and traditions of pagan religious festivals as a policy to lure more people in.
-Pope Gregory I, head of the Catholic Church between 590 AD and 604 AD, suggested repurposing pagan religious celebrations to serve Christian purposes.
+Pope Gregory I, head of the Catholic Church between 590 AD and 604 AD, suggested repurposing pagan religious celebrations for Christian purposes.
 In this context, the Celts believed in divine spirits, while the Church believed in the miraculous powers of saints.
 So, the Church combined both beliefs into one celebration.
 And in the 800s, All Saints’ Day was born on 1 November.

 Despite Pope Gregory’s ambitions, the locals still held onto their pagan traditions and celebrations.
 So, a new festival was born on 31 October.
 The night before All Saints Day became All Hallows Day Eve.
 On that night, Christians prepared for their celebrations of the saints on 1 November through traditions similar to Samhain traditions.
 As the years passed, All Hallows Day became Halloween, and the two festivals found another way to merge again.